Definition

 raceway

-What is raceway?
+What is a raceway?

-A raceway (sometimes referred to as a raceway system) is an enclosed conduit that forms a physical pathway for electrical wiring.
+A raceway, sometimes referred to as a raceway system, is an enclosed conduit that forms a physical pathway for electrical wiring.
 Raceways protect wires and cables from heat, humidity, corrosion, water intrusion and general physical threats.

-This was last updated in June 2021
+This was last updated in April 2024

 Continue Reading About raceway